tanivelisse/InspirAda/README.md

 Ruby Fullstack Version: (https://github.com/veda07/ruby-project)

-This is a refacture version with a React front-end and a Ruby API back-end.
+This version is a refacture version with a React front-end and a Ruby API back-end.

 InspirAda-Api repository: (https://github.com/tanivelisse/InspirAda-API)